 Light absorption processes e.g. in solid materials generally arise from the interaction of the electromagnetic wave with electrons, exciting those to excited energy levels.
 Thereafter, it takes some time (the electron–lattice thermalization time) for that energy to be transferred to the atomic nuclei, i.e., to vibration energy.
 That typically happens within a couple of picoseconds, and thereafter it takes far longer times to distribute that heat over some volume of the medium.
 That means that the thermalization, let alone the heat conduction, can take far more time than the pulse duration of a femtosecond laser.
 That has important implications for laser material processing with ultrafast lasers, where the involved processes cannot be understood as simply heating up the material.
 Instead, one is dealing with highly non-equilibrium states of matter, which can lead to rapid application of material while very nearby other material, not directly hit by the laser radiation, is not even significantly heated.

-Further, the modified population of electronic states can substantially modify the absorption at the wavelength of the absorbed light and also at other wavelengths.
+Further, the modified population in electronic states can substantially modify the absorption at the wavelength of the absorbed light and also at other wavelengths.
 It has already been mentioned above that absorption may be saturated.
 In other cases, light absorption is strongly increased by the light-induced changes of the state of matter.
 That is often exploited in laser material processing, where the initial absorption e.g. by a metal is weak, but strongly increases once the material is strongly excited (anomalous absorption).
 In various materials, one may obtain excited-state absorption at wavelengths where the material would normally not be absorbing.
 In semiconductors, at high intensities one obtains free carrier absorption.

 If absorption of light causes heating of the absorbing medium, that will subsequently lead to thermal expansion.
 The heating is often strongly inhomogeneous; for example, it may occur within a focused laser beam.
 The local thermal expansion then leads to mechanical stress in the medium, which can even result in fracture when the deposited thermal power or energy is sufficiently high.
 Further, the temperature causes a slight local modification of the refractive index, which (together with stress-related effects) can cause thermal lensing effects.